1 Woman, 100 Movies - #94: Wuthering Heights

 Heathcliff was taken in by Cathy's wealthy family when they were both children.
 Cathy's brother Hindley is the stereotypical bully and treats Heathcliff with all the cruelness he can muster.
 But Cathy is kind and sweet and by the time the two kids have grown into young adults, they are deep in love.
 Although they know their love will face its challenges; Heathcliff is a stable boy and Cathy is still Scrooge McDuck diving into piles of gold coins.

-Everything falls apart with the two are spying on some other rick folks having a party and Cathy gets attacked by that family's dog (shout out to the special effects for this particular scene.
+Everything falls apart when the two are spying on some other rich folks having a party and Cathy gets attacked by that family's dog (shout out to the special effects for this particular scene.
 For 1939, it sure looked like that dog was ripping Cathy's leg apart - how did they do it?!).
 While she heals, Cathy stays with the rich family - the Lintons - for months.
 And while she's there, Edgar Linton falls deeply in love with her and asks her to marry him.

 Here's where everyone starts becoming highly unlikeable.
 Cathy runs home to tell her staff the good news, and her maid is all "Um, what about Heathcliff?
 I thought you guys were totally in love?"* Cathy responds "Girl, please.
 Did you hear me?
 Edgar wants to marry me, and he's super rich.
 Heathcliff is broke, remember?
 I could never.
 I need a baller, without a doubt."**